 If you’d like to make the most of your membership and to explore and understand the masonic virtues, there are several ways to accomplish enlightenment.
 First and foremost, research Freemasonry, seek masonic connections, attend events, read masonic literature, reflect on the teaches of the craft, embrace personal growth, and be sure to engage in the service of others.

-All photos by Brother K. Bray III, PM
+Respectfully submitted and all photos by Brother K. Bray III, PM